coryburdit/coryburdit/README.md

 - Hi, I’m @coryburdit
-- I’m looking to collaborate on PowerShell Scripts that make my life easier administrating Windows Active Directory and Azure AD/Office365
+- I’m looking to collaborate on PowerShell Scripts that make my life and your life easier when administrating Windows Active Directory and Azure AD/Office365
 - I'm also teaching myself Go

 <!---